Apple Watch Series 5

 The Series 5 received a storage boost, shipping with 32GB of internal storage rather than the previous 16GB.
 With the advent of watchOS 6, the Apple Watch now features its own separate App Store.

-SoC stands for "system-on-chip" and functions as the heart and brains of the Apple Watch.
+SoC stands for "system-on-chip" and functions as the heart and brain of the Apple Watch.
 It combines many components of the Apple Watch into a single chip, including the CPU.
 The S5 still boasts many of the same parts as the S4, including an identical CPU and 64-bit dual-core processor.

 The Series 5 Apple Watch saw the return of the ceramic body from Series 3.